JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 have let her give you the slip?”

-“I am afraid, sir,” says Joyce, beginning to tremble, “that I was perhaps a little TOO careful not to let her discover me.
+“I am afraid, sir,” says Joyce, beginning to tremble, “that I was perhaps a little _Too_ careful not to let her discover me.
 There are such a many passages in the lower parts of this house—-”

 “How long is it since you missed her?”